Fontenelle, Wyoming: Climate

 According to the Köppen Climate Classification system, Fontenelle has a cold semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Fontenelle was 100 °F on July 22, 2007, while the coldest temperature recorded was -46 °F on December 31, 1978 and February 2, 1985.

+Education

+The CDP is divided between the following school districts: Most of it is in Lincoln County School District 1, while a portion is in Sublette County School District 9.